-Performance attribution is shown ex-cash and gross of fees.
+Performance Attribution is shown gross of fees.
 Holdings are subject to change.

 Blackstone: BX shares were our top contributor for the quarter fueled by a strong market as well as the continued positive shift in sentiment created by the company's April announcement that it would become a C-corporation on July 1.
 Blackstone's conversion from a partnership to a corporation is expected to increase the shareholder demand for BX shares as investors will no longer receive partnership earnings and loss forms (K-1s), and index funds and other institutional investors will now be able to own the shares.